Withholding Tax in Saudi Arabia: Rate, Process, Scope and Penalties

 • Withholding Tax Deduction: Deduct the appropriate tax from the payment to the non-resident based on the payment type and tax rates.

 • Record Keeping: Maintain records for at least ten years, including beneficiary details, payment types, amounts, and tax deducted.
+Ensure records are adequate for demonstrating compliance, especially for audits or ZATCA requests.

 • Issuing Certificates: Provide certificates confirming tax deduction and payment to non-residents if requested.